Since You Went Away, Part One: Winter

 Whether I was hiding under the bed or watching from the sidelines, I always marveled at Gerarda’s ability to be at ease in front of people.
 As a child she had reddish-brown hair (like our dad’s before he turned gray), a freckled nose, the aforementioned big blue eyes, and a 1,000-megawatt smile that could charm even the stodgiest adults.
 When our parents had parties, Gerarda often warmed up the crowd with a skit or a goofy costume or a joke before we kids were banished to the basement to play amongst ourselves, where Gerarda would continue providing entertainment.

 As the years progressed, Gerarda became known as “the friendly” Johnson girl while I was viewed by some (mostly those who didn’t know me well enough to understand the extent of my introversion) as the “standoffish” one.
 As a youngster I was more than happy to hang in the background where I felt the most comfortable.
 I had an active inner life and, when I wasn’t tagging along with Gerarda and her friends, I spent a lot of time by myself, living in imaginary worlds talking to my imaginary friends.
-(Okay yeah, I was kind of a weird kid.)
+(Okay yeah, I was kind of a weirdo.)

 What Gerarda may not have realized though is how much I idolized her back then (and still do today, even in our fifties).
 As I reached adolescence, watching my sister navigate high school, I couldn’t help but envy Gerarda’s ability to connect with people.
 She always had a multitude of girlfriends (still does) and could strike up a conversation with pretty much anybody — anytime, anywhere.
 I eventually grew tired of people’s misperceptions of me and decided I wanted to try being more open and friendly like my big sister.
 She was a role model for me as I cultivated my sense of who I was and how I wanted to relate to the world.
 With Gerarda as my guide, over the years I learned to smile more, strike up conversations with strangers, let my silly side show, and not be afraid to share a funny story on occasion.
 (Though I still prefer telling my stories on paper rather than in person, where writing in solitude is not unlike hiding under the bed.)